 Figure 4 presents the overall retention of participants in each of the three CTC treatment programmes.
-Upon examining engagement across the three programmes, one can see a similar trend to the overall data with regards to graduation and drug-free status at 24-months.
+A complete numeric table of these figures is included in Appendix 1.
+Upon examining engagement across the three programmes, one can see a similar trend to the overall data with regards to graduation and drug-free status at 24months.
 Namely, the numbers of clients reporting illicit drug-free status was approximately double that of those who graduated.
 Some differences between programmes emerged as well.
 Ashleigh House had the lowest graduation rate at 26.7% (n=8).
 The Lodge had a graduation rate of 36.5% (n=19) and the DFDP had a graduation rate of 50% (n=9).
 Over half of the original cohort of women from Ashleigh House selfdischarged (53.3%, n=16), as did 44.4% (n=8) of DFDP clients.
-Self-discharge was notably lower among male residential clients in the Lodge (21.2%, n=11) but discharge due to violation of protocol was the highest among this group (28.8%, n=15).
+Self-discharge was notably lower among male residential clients in the

+Lodge (21.2%, n=11) but discharge due to violation of protocol was the highest among this group (28.8%, n=15).